 • Hybrid: combining the magnet and school-based models.

-Project Ready offers a comprehensive and flexible curriculum with several optional components, such as service learning, a special approach for middle-school students, and a focus on science, technology, engineering and math (STEM).
+In addition, Project Ready offers several optional enhancements, such as a focus on literacy, a special approach for middle-school students, and a focus on science, technology, engineering and mathematics (STEM).

 Where can I find Project Ready?

 In 2013 NUL supports full range of education and youth development services to many of the Urban League affiliates across the country, with a particular focus on the 35 Project Ready sites serving over 2500 students.
 The Project Ready affiliate sites operate a range of program models, from the full Project Ready: Post-Secondary Success model, to Project Ready enhancements – STEM; Service Learning; Literacy Coach; and Mentoring.

 Project Ready involves nearly 2,500 students nationwide.
 Since 2006, over 7,000 young people have participated in Project Ready in their local communities.